tiggerman120/code301ReadNotes/code401/class-01.md

 not all callbacks are async.
-not all callback functions are doing things asynchronously the array.sort callback for instance is not async.
+not all callback functions are doing things asynchronously async callbacks typically get information from an outside resource the array.sort callback for instance is not async.